DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture3.md

     - NOTE: expect *x* to happen, what is the likelihood of *y* happening
     - What is a mitigated vs unmitigated risk, and find out how much it costs to mitigate the risk
     - Include an opportunity register, contract more for xy etc.
-    - Risks costs were offeset against opportunities you might have
+    - Risks costs were offset against opportunities you might have
 - Risks vs Issues
   - Risks are potential adverse outcomes
   - Issues are actual adverse outcomes